Skip to main content

 Attributes

-• axis: int, quantization axis (used in per-channel quantization)
+• axis: int, quantization axis (for per-channel quantization)

 Example:

-# Retrieve quantization parameters for a specific model output
+# Get quantization parameters for a certain model output

 tensor_qparams = model.output_quants[model_name][output_name]